Hwihuni/x-separation-UK_Biobank/README.md

-# X-separation application to UK biobank dataset
+# x-separation application to UK biobank dataset

 This repository contains the X-separation application for UK biobank datasets.